bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/wait-program-intermediate-event.rst

 Wait Program Intermediate Event
 ===============================

-|image0| The *Wait Program Intermediate Event* element is located in the
+|element| The *Wait Program Intermediate Event* element is located in the
 *Event & Gateway* drawer of the process editor palette.